btcfoundationedcom/btcfoundationedcom.github.io/proposals/heartbleedmitigation.md

 Once you've typed this in and hit enter or return, it should return:
 (as of April 2014): OpenSSL1.0.1g 7 Apr 2014
 (as of June 5, 2014): OpenSSL1.0.1h 5 Jun 2014
 Later releases will result in a higher numbered version with a later date associated with it.
+As of June 5, 2014, OpenSSL 0.9.8 SSL/TLS users (client and/or server) should upgrade to 0.9.8za.
+OpenSSL 1.0.0 SSL/TLS users (client and/or server) should upgrade to 1.0.0m.
+OpenSSL 1.0.1 SSL/TLS users (client and/or server) should upgrade to 1.0.1h.
 If you didn't see the most current version appear, please follow the more detailed instructions below, under the section titled, 'What if I couldn't update to the most current version?'